varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 - **Eric Clapton** recalls completing "House of the Rising Sun" as his turning point

 **What makes a song "complete"?**
-- âœ… Intro section (sets the mood)
+- ✅ Intro section (sets the mood)
-- âœ… Verse structure (tells the story)
+- ✅ Verse structure (tells the story)
-- âœ… Chorus (the memorable hook)
+- ✅ Chorus (the memorable hook)
-- âœ… Bridge or instrumental section (provides contrast)
+- ✅ Bridge or instrumental section (provides contrast)
-- âœ… Outro (professional ending, not just stopping)
+- ✅ Outro (professional ending, not just stopping)
-- âœ… Smooth transitions between all sections
+- ✅ Smooth transitions between all sections
-- âœ… Consistent tempo and rhythm throughout
+- ✅ Consistent tempo and rhythm throughout
-- âœ… Dynamic variation (louder/softer sections)
+- ✅ Dynamic variation (louder/softer sections)

 **Why "Stand By Me" is perfect:**